 Visit the Legalisation Office website for information on how to get official confirmation that your UK public documentation is genuine, so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

 As Bangladesh is a Commonwealth country the British High Commission is not empowered to offer notarial services.
 We do not issue Visa Recommendation Letters to British nationals.

-Follow our link for a list of English speaking lawyers, who may be able to help you with official transactions in Bangladesh.
+Follow our link for a list of English speaking lawyers and List of Translators and Interpreters who may be able to help you with official transactions in Bangladesh.
 Please note that inclusion in this list does not constitute official endorsement by the British High Commission or UK government.

 An explanation of the prison system in Bangladesh.

 Contains information on deaths involving British nationals in Bangladesh.
 For details see Bereavement Information Pack - Bangladesh

 Guides we produce

 We have produced the following guides for British nationals with information that may be useful in specific circumstances: